 - A. Stationary Air Pollution Sourced Construction, Installation, Modification, Movement, or Removal. - (1).
 New or Modified Sources.
-The proponent for constructing, reconstructing, installing, or modifying an air pollution source will coordinate with CES/CEIE or the appropriate environmental office.
-Additional actions may be required before the execution of the project. - (2).
+An application for a New Source Review must be submitted to and approved by the local air pollution control authority.
+The proponent for constructing, reconstructing, installing, or modifying an air pollution source will coordinate with CES/CEIE and Virginia Department of Environmental Quality. - (2).
 Permit to Construct and Operate.
 An application for a Permit to Construct and Operate must be submitted to and approved by the local air pollution control authority to construct, reconstruct or modify air pollution generating equipment/sources as per 9 VAC 5-80.
 The project proponent will ensure the completion and submission of these documents through CES/CEIE or the appropriate environmental office. - B. Examples of equipment/sources requiring an Application and a Permit to Construct and Operate for approval include: - (1).
 Fuel-burning equipment such as boilers, heaters, or generators. - (2).
 Refuse burning equipment such as incinerators. - (3).
 Process equipment such as air strippers, degreasers/parts washers, and gasoline/avgas storage tanks. - (4).
 Processes such as media blasting, dry cleaning, electroplating, fiberglass operations, soil venting, in-door spray painting operations, and woodworking/other material working equipment using a vacuum system to collect dust. - (5).
 Training equipment, such as engine test cells. - C. Responsibility for obtaining the Permit to Construct and Operate. - (1).
 Work is done in-house: Coordination will be made with CES/CEIE for project review and assistance completing the application.
 CES/CEIE will submit the application and obtain the Permit to Construct and Operate.